Aif4thah/Dojo-101/README.md

 > [!WARNING]
-> This repository and its tools are provided "as is."
-The author(s) make no representations or warranties, express or implied, regarding the operation of the information, content, materials, tools, services, or products included.
-The author(s) disclaim, to the full extent permissible by law, all warranties, express or implied, including implied warranties of merchantability and fitness for a particular purpose.
+> This repository and its tools are provided "as is" without warranty of any kind, either express or implied, including but not limited to, any warranties of merchantability, fitness for a particular purpose, and non-infringement.
+The authors shall not be liable for any claims, damages, or other liabilities arising from, out of, or in connection with the use of this tool.
+The user is solely responsible for ensuring their use of this tool complies with all applicable laws and regulations.
+The authors disclaim any liability for illegal or unethical use.

 > [!TIP]
 > Support this effort and give back by [sponsoring on GitHub!](https://github.com/sponsors/Aif4thah/)